-Tommy is 12-years old.
+Biffy is twelve years old.
 His parents love the Lord, and they have tried to live that out in their home authentically.
-Part of being Jesus to Tommy has been their regular teaching on how to change, or what the Bible calls repentance.
-Paul’s language in Ephesians 4:22-24 gives us a quick at-a-glance overview of full repentance loo
+Being Jesus to Biffy has been their regular teaching on how to change, or what the Bible calls repentance.
+Paul’s language in Ephesians 4:22-24 gives us a quick at-a-glance overview of total repentance.

-Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on the new self, created after the likeness of God in true righteousness and holiness. –
+Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on the new self, created after the likeness of God in true righteousness and holiness (Ephesians 4:22-24).

 Every believer brings an old way of living into their new walk with Jesus.
 Paul knew that.
 Thus, he gave the body of Christ a template for a total makeover.
 Christians have the privilege of working out their salvation (Philippians 2:12-13) progressively and incrementally removing their former manner of thinking and doing from their lives (James 1:22).
 This process requires much more than asking for forgiveness.

 Biffy knew this.
 His dad and mom have modeled and taught him well.
 Also, Biffy is not a flippant kid: He wants to do what is right.
 He has a heart for God (Acts 13:22), which is why he asks God to forgive him after he makes a mistake.
 He also asks his dad or mom for forgiveness if the offense is against either one of them.
 But there is a problem: Biffy never changes.